KDE/documentation-docs-kdenlive-org/user_interface/menu/settings_menu/configure_shortcuts.rst

 .. versionadded:: 21.08.0

-Allow assigning shortcuts to 3 keyframe functions: *Add/Remove Keyframe*, *Go to next keyfram*e and *Go to previous keyframe*.
+Allow assigning shortcuts to 3 keyframe functions: *Add/Remove Keyframe*, *Go to next keyframe* and *Go to previous keyframe*.
 Click on the clip and you can add/remove keyframe by shortcut.